robpaul9/vuln-sql-app/README.md

-# vuln-sql-app
+# vuln-app
-DO NOT USE - A web app with SQL injection for testing and research
+A test app that contain a SQL injection vulnerability